Police and Disability Rights

 What can I do if the police violated my rights?

-- If you are hurt, get medical attention right away and take pictures of your injuries.
+- If you are hurt, get medical attention right away.

 - File a written complaint with the agency’s internal affairs division or civilian complaint board.